Jazzcort/ACOproject/README.md

         return possibility
 ```
 The create_possibility() function takes two parameters.
 The src is the name of the vertex where the ant is current at.
 The forbiden is a set of vertices that the ant has visited.
 In this function, it first iterates through all the vertices, and add the vertices that the ant has not visited into a list, candidates.
-Then, it creates a defaultdict to store the result of $\tau_{xy} \eta_{xy}$ for every vertex in candidates.
+Then, it creates a defaultdict to store the result of $\tau_{src-dest} \eta_{src-dest}$ for every vertex in candidates.